 The Fourth Commandment states that we are to remember the Sabbath day to keep it holy (Exodus 20:8-11).
 To keep something holy simply means to set it apart (Leviticus 20:26).
 That is, on the Sabbath we are to cease from the things that we do the other six days of the week and rather do things that bring glory and honor to God (Ezekiel 20:12).
 So, have you set apart one day of the week where you cease doing your normal routines and rather spend time honoring God?
-If You Can't Say Amen, Say Oh Me!
+If you cannot say “Amen”, Say “Oh, Me!”

 Some might say that is it more efficient to just keep working without taking a day off.
-While this seems logical and reasonable, due to continuity of work flow, we do not see our lives from God's perspective (Proverbs 14:12.
+While this seems logical and reasonable, due to the continuity of workflow, we do not see our lives from God’s perspective (Proverbs 14:12.
 Proverbs 16:25).
-For example, earlier in my career I was an Instrumentation and Control Technician and I routinely performed testing of nuclear reactor protection equipment.
+For example, very early in my career, I was an Instrumentation and Control Technician and I routinely performed testing of nuclear reactor protection equipment.
 On one occasion I found a faulty electronic module, replaced it and completed that channel of testing.
 I had already completed testing one of the other channels without having to replace any modules.
-I had a choice then of completing the last channel of protection testing or taking time out for lunch break and resuming testing afterwards.
+I had a choice then of completing the last channel of protection testing or taking time out for lunch break and resuming testing afterward.
 Normally I would have just completed the testing before lunch as that would have been more efficient.
-However, I knew in my spiritual heart that I needed to take the lunch break (i.e., lunch rest) then (although I did not know why - yet).
-While eating lunch the module that was just replaced failed causing a reactor trip signal to be generated for that channel.
-If I had NOT taken lunch then I would have been testing the last channel when the module failure occurred, in the previously calibrated channel, and that would have resulted in a two out of three channel reactor trip!
+However, I knew in my spiritual heart (1) that I needed to take the lunch break (i.e., lunch rest) then although I did not know why – yet.
+While eating lunch the module that was just replaced failed and that caused a reactor trip signal to be generated from that channel.
+If I had NOT taken lunch then I would have been testing the last channel when the module failure occurred, in the previously calibrated channel, and that would have resulted in a two out of three-channel reactor trip!
 This would have cost the company several million dollars in replacement power costs during the time the unit was re-started.
-My point is that God our Father gave us a Sabbath day of rest because we need it - even if we cannot always understand why (2 Corinthians 5:7).
+My point is that God our Father gave us a Sabbath day of rest because we need it – even if we cannot always understand why – similar to when I took lunch based on what some would call a hunch (2 Corinthians 5:7).

 The Law of Consequence for Violating the Commandment

-For example, I was recently on a combination business and visiting my oldest son trip.
+For example, I was recently on a combination of business and pleasure trip (i.e., pleasure being visiting my oldest son).
 While on this trip I was not able to attend church two Sundays in a row.
 For this, I did not feel guilty as I am not attending church trying to please God but rather because it brings Him pleasure!
-That is, I do not attend church because I "got to" but rather because I "get to" - not good English usage but good teaching all the same!
-Simply put that is the difference between having a "religion about God" and having a "personal relationship with God".
-Nevertheless, I missed and longed to attend church because I enjoy worshipping God with the "assembled" Christians that meet in a building "called" a church on Sundays!
+That is, I do not attend church because I “got to” but rather because I “get to” – not good English usage but good teaching all the same!
+Simply put that is the difference between having a “religion about God” and having a “personal relationship with God”.
+Nevertheless, I missed and longed to attend church because I enjoy worshipping God with the “assembled” Christians that meet in a building “called” a church on Sundays!
 (Psalms 122:1)

-In fact, I just got back from a wonderful Sunday church service at Liberty Baptist Church in Hampton, VA!
+In fact, I just got back from a wonderful Sunday church service.
 Attending church today has caused me to feel stronger spiritually and was a sober reminder that I needed some spiritual food after fasting worship service for two weeks!

-"God made me fast.
-And when I run, I feel His pleasure. " - A line from the movie "Chariots of Fire" attributed to Eric Liddell.
-Eric Liddell refused to run the 100 m race he had extensively trained for due to it falling on a Sunday in the 1924 Olympics.
+“God made me fast.
+And when I run, I feel His pleasure. ” – A line from the movie “Chariots of Fire” attributed to Eric Liddell.
+Eric Liddell refused to run the 100 m race he had extensively trained for due to it occurring on a Sunday in the 1924 Olympics.
 This decision was based on his personal Christian convictions.
 However, he ran the 400 m race that he had not prepared nearly as much for and broke the world record thrice in two days!
-God honors those that honor Him!
+That is, God, honors those that honor Him!
 (1 Samuel 2:30).